Andresit0/App_Tutorials/README.md

 ## Flutter App

-This app was created to show tutorials created in this GitHub
+This app was created to show tutorials and templates created in this GitHub.
+Furthermore, another important information could be found in this APP.